isayanpal/isayanpal/README.md

 - Quick learner, adept at picking up new technologies fast.
 - Growing communication skills, always working on improving.
 - Effective use of AI tools to enhance productivity and speed up development.
-- Built impactful softwares for clients while I was interning at RAD Media Solutions.
+- Built impactful softwares for clients when I was interning at RAD Media Solutions.
 - Helped softwares like Matricula & Pephub is scaling to handle in increase upto 60% user retention by working mainly on their frontend.

 ## 🖥️ Professional Experience